learn-co-curriculum/react-rendering/README.md

 The Circle of Life.
 Who knew learning about the React framework could bring us to Lion King?
 As with every creature in the in the animal kingdom, React components get created and destroyed only once.
-The majority of their lifetime is spent in the updating - that is, reacting to user interactions.
+The majority of their lifetime is spent on updating - that is, reacting to user interactions.

 We are kindly provided with 4 lifecycle methods to help us handle updates:`componentWillReceiveProps`, `shouldComponentUpdate`, `componentWillUpdate` and `componentDidUpdate`.